-- An undiagnosed illness with symptoms that include abnormal weight loss, fatigue, cardiovascular disease, muscle and joint pain, neurological and psychological problems, skin conditions and others.
-These symptoms must persist for six months or more and have appeared during active duty in the Southwest Asia theater of US military operations and be at least 10 percent disabling, or
+- An undiagnosed illness with symptoms that include abnormal weight loss, fatigue, cardiovascular disease, muscle and joint pain, neurological and psychological problems, skin conditions, and others.
+These symptoms must persist for 6 months or more and have appeared during active duty in the Southwest Asia theater of US military operations and be at least 10% disabling

 - A medically unexplained multi-symptom illness defined by a cluster of symptoms or signs.
-Currently, fibromyalgia, chronic fatigue syndrome and gastrointestinal disorders such as irritable bowel syndrome (IBS), functional dyspepsia and functional abdominal pain syndrome are recognized by the VA as medically unexplained multi-symptom illnesses.
-However, other unexplained multi-symptom illnesses may entitle you to benefits too if you are at least 10 percent disabled by the illness, or
+Currently, fibromyalgia; chronic fatigue syndrome; and gastrointestinal disorders such as irritable bowel syndrome (IBS), functional dyspepsia, and functional abdominal pain syndrome are recognized by the VA as medically unexplained multi-symptom illnesses.
+However, other unexplained multi-symptom illnesses may entitle you to benefits too if you are at least 10% disabled by the illness

 - Any diagnoses determined by the Secretary as meriting a service-connection presumption